 The Rev. Canon Lloyd S. Casson is Rector Emeritus of Saints Andrew and Matthew, having served as its first rector.
 He was honored by the community and his parish when he officially retired on June 3, 2007, after 43 years of ministry in the Episcopal Church.

 A native Delawarean, Canon Casson served for ten years as the rector of the Episcopal Church of Saints Andrew and Matthew, a unique parish formed out of the union of two historic Episcopal churches in Wilmington, one with a predominantly white membership and the other predominantly black.
 As the chief pastor, Canon Casson provided spiritual and administrative leadership to this new congregation, which continues to be an instrument of reconciliation and diversity.

 Canon Casson has also been involved in community affairs and world issues.
 He works with Pacem in Terris and Stand Up for What’s Right and Just (SURJ) in the Wilmington area on issues of peace and justice, and criminal justice reform.
 He is a board member of the Brandywine Pastoral Institute.
-In 2011, he became president of the school board of Reach Academy for Girls, a charter school in Delaware.
+From 2011 to 2015, he was president of the school board of Reach Academy for Girls, a charter school in Delaware.